CSGuides/grad-job-guide/_jobs/general.md

 # What Jobs Exist?

 Despite the canonical "industry versus academia" phrasing, there are actually many options available.
+Below, we introduce several broad job categories.
+These categories are meant to help make you aware of options and are not meant to be definitive.
-Below, we introduce several job categories. *Note that this guide is written from a U.S. perspective, so these categories may not be as helpful for non-U.S. applicants.*
+*Note that this guide is written from a US perspective, so these categories may not be as helpful for non-US applicants.*

+[The term **R1**](https://en.wikipedia.org/wiki/List_of_research_universities_in_the_United_States) refers to a doctoral-granting institution with very high research activity.
+A [**liberal arts college**](https://en.wikipedia.org/wiki/Liberal_arts_college) emphasizes undergraduate humanities and scientific education.
+In general, liberal arts colleges are private and smaller than larger public state universities.
+(A <i>university</i> has a graduate program and a <i>college</i> does not.)
+[The term **tenure**](https://en.wikipedia.org/wiki/Academic_tenure) refers to a secure job that cannot easily be terminated, increasing freedom to pursue your interests.
+Both large universities and smaller colleges can offer tenured positions (or not) and both research-focused and teaching-focused positions can be tenured (or not).

-- **U.S. Research Academia**: This includes "top-ten" schools like MIT, CMU, Berkeley, Stanford, and Cornell as well schools with lower rankings like UC Irvine, Purdue, Rutgers, and Virginia. *Professors often consider this the default type of application*---even if it may not be where most applicants end up.
+- **US Research Academia**: This includes "top-ten" schools like MIT, CMU, Berkeley, Stanford, and Cornell as well schools with lower rankings like UC Irvine, Purdue, Rutgers, and Virginia. *Professors often consider this the default type of application*---even if it may not be where most applicants end up.